BenjaminFraser/swiss-tournament/vagrant/tournament_exta/README.md

 QUICK START
 -----------

-In order to get Movie Spot up and running, follow these simple steps:
+In order to get the tournament database up and running, follow these simple steps:

-1 - Download the MovieSpot directory to obtain the directory and files listed above.
+1 - Download the tournament database directory to obtain the directory and files listed above.

 2 - Open IDLE on your computer (or download using the Python link above).